How visuals cross-filter each other in a Power BI report

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

 One of the great features of Power BI is the way all visuals on a report page are interconnected.
 If you select a data point on one of the visuals, all the other visuals on the page that contain that data change, based on that selection.

+By default, selecting a data point in one visual on a report page will cross-filter or cross-highlight the other visuals on the page.
 Exactly how the visuals on a page interact is set by the report designer.
 Designers have options to turn visual interactions on and off, and to change the default cross-filtering, cross-highlighting, and drilling behavior.